Miami demonstrators block highway to support Cuban protests

-MIAMI (AP) — Demonstrators expressing solidarity with thousands of Cubans who waged a rare weekend of protests around their island nation shut down a major South Florida expressway for a time on Tuesday.
+MIAMI (AP) — Demonstrators expressing solidarity with the thousands of Cubans who waged a rare weekend of protests around their island nation shut down a stretch of a major South Florida expressway on Tuesday.

-The large group of protesters gathered at a busy Miami intersection in support the Cubans, who took to the streets of several communities around the communist nation on Sunday to air grievances over poor economic conditions, among other complaints.
+The large group of protesters gathered at a busy Miami intersection in support of the Cubans, who had taken to the streets of several communities around the communist nation on Sunday to air grievances over poor economic conditions, among other complaints.

 South Florida is home to the largest U.S. population of Cuban Americans.

-News helicopter footage from WTVJ showed a group of demonstrators in Miami make their way to the nearby Palmetto Expressway, where several of them sat down and began blocking traffic in one direction on the major divided highway.
+News helicopter footage from media outlet WTVJshowed a group of demonstrators in Miami marching to the nearby Palmetto Expressway, where several of them sat down and began blocking traffic in one direction on the major divided highway.
+Traffic was eventually blocked in both directions, and police weren’t immediately moving demonstrators.

+As supporters flooded South Florida streets, Florida’s Republican Gov. Ron DeSantis held a round table with elected officials, including members of Congress.
+The gathering at Miami’s American Museum of the Cuban Diaspora was closed to reporters, but the governor and others asserted at a news conference later that protests in Cuba were more than just about shortages of vaccines, food and other basic items.

+“They are revolting against a corrupt communist dictatorship that has ruled that island with an iron fist for over 60 years, that is responsible for death and destruction, not just on the island of Cuba but really throughout the Western Hemisphere,” DeSantis said, adding the Cubans wanted a “a fresh start” and “a free society.”

 Rear Adm.
 Eric C. Jones issued a warning statement Monday night as groups of Cuban immigrants said they planned to travel in boats filled with supplies to Cuba to show support for the Cuban protesters.